 I begin from the theoretical position that the question of distribution, important as it is, can not be divorced from the question of production relations if one is to take the QLTV seriously.
 This is true for two reasons.
 First, egalitarian distribution has to be understood, not as equality of incomes, but as equality of capabilities (Sen, 1992,1999; Khan 1995, 1998).
-Marx was correct to observe that given existing inequalities of laboring capacities, the right to equal income would in fact be a right to inequality.
+Marx was correct to observe that given existing inequalities of laboring capacities and the difference in needs that aare partly but not totally connected to these inequalities, the right to equal income would in fact be a right to inequality.
 Yet, if the ultimate goal is to improve the actual capacities and equalize the positive freedom of achieving the kind of life one has reasons for valuing positively as a human life, and if Gilbert is right in characterizing Marx as an eudaemonist, then Marx could more consistently uphold the equalizing of capabilities position.
 Martha Nussbaum (1992, 1995) has made a powerful case for interpreting Sen's capabilities approach as Aristotlean.
-Following the eudaemonist approach, Khan(1995,1997,1998) has argued consistently for recognizing the fully social character of capabilities and introduced the term social capabilities to underline such recognition.
+Following the eudaemonist approach, Khan (1995, 1997, 1998) has argued consistently for recognizing the fully social character of capabilities and introduced the term social capabilities to underline such recognition.
 This approach implies, among other things, that social, political and economic institutional structure must fit the equalizing of capabilities objective in reality.
 Therefore, there is also a realist ontological assumption behind this social capabilities perspective.
 Human needs and wants will dialectically shape and be shaped by the institutions of freedom.
 A proletarian revolution merely creates ontologically and historically the possibilities for furthering this project.